frei480/knowledge-base/pandas IO tools.md

 .. code-block:: python

 # Returns a DataFrame
    pd.read_excel("path_to_file.ods", engine="odf")

 Similarly, the :func:`~pandas.to_excel` method can write OpenDocument spreadsheets

 .. code-block:: python

-   # Writes DataFrame to a .ods file
+# Writes DataFrame to a .ods File
    df.to_excel("path_to_file.ods", engine="odf")

 .. _io.xlsb: